bath-bcss/Technical-Labs/docs/UNIX_shell.md

 also).
 In UNIX in every directory there is `.` to represent the current directory, and `..` to represent the parent directory.

-Combining this with cd and relative paths we can use `cd ..` to mavigate to the parent directory.
+Combining this with cd and relative paths we can use `cd ..` to navigate to the parent directory.

 ![CDUPCommand](Assets/UNIX_Shell/cdupCommand.png)